Gossiped and Quantized Online Multi-Kernel Learning: Introduction

 \IEEEPARstart{M}{any} of the latest efforts in machine learning are focused on bringing learning as close to data collection as possible.
 This is of practical interest in a diverse array of applications, sensor networks in particular.
 In sensor networks, nodes are often communication-constrained, operate distributively, and can send only a few bits to their neighbors.

 There are several papers in the literature that consider the problem of designing distributed learning methods for Online Multi-Kernel Learning (OMKL).
 In particular, \cite{OMKL} contains the design and regret analysis of quantized and distributed OMKL for a fully connected (complete) graph.
 Although the fully connected case is important, it is not applicable in many sensor networks.
-This letter designs new algorithms that expand the theoretical guarantees of the distributed and quantized OMKL in \cite{OMKL} to an arbitrary general non-fully connected graph.
+This letter designs a new algorithm that expands the theoretical guarantees of the distributed and quantized OMKL in \cite{OMKL} to an arbitrary general non-fully connected graph.
+Unlike \cite{OMKL}, our method uses a novel hidden state quantization scheme in conjunction with a gossip algorithm.
+One major advantage, compared with \cite{OMKL}, is that our algorithm does not need to communicate the loss function.
 Another example of a distributed OMKL that works for a non-fully connected graph is presented in \cite{hong2021distributed}.
 It requires communicating an unlimited number of bits between neighbors, and its assumptions are stricter than those of \cite{OMKL}.
 To manage the required communication throughput, which is often a performance bottleneck \cite{savazzi2021opportunities, kairouz2021advances}, this letter provides the properties of \cite{hong2021distributed} under looser assumptions and while communicating only a limited number of bits between neighboring nodes.

 In \cite{Koloskova2019}, a distributed stochastic gradient descent scheme with quantized communication is discussed.
 The proposed algorithm uses an extra shared ``hidden'' state and can be used for the single-kernel case, but not multi-kernel settings.
 In addition to extending \cite{OMKL} to general non-fully connected networks, our work can be considered as the extension of \cite{Koloskova2019} to multi-kernel cases.